-1 Membership

-Amount Percentage

-Name Invested Interest
+Name Membership Percentage Interest

 Joel Slutzky(1) \$2,500,000 50%

-Chairman of the Board and

-Chief Executive Officer of Odetics

 Crandall Gudmunson 500,000 10%

-Director of Odetics

 Paul E. Wright 500,000 10%

-Director of Odetics

 (1) Includes a \$2.0 million investment by a trust established by Mr. Slutzky.

 Does not include a \$500,000 investment made by Mr. Slutzky's adult son.

-In May 2000, certain of the directors and an officer of Odetics, including Messrs.
+In May 2000, certain of the directors and an officer of Odetics, including

+Messrs.
 David Scheel and Thomas L. Thomas, executed promissory notes in favor of Mariner Networks, Inc., a subsidiary of Odetics, in connection with their exercise of options to purchase the common stock of Mariner granted to them under Mariner's 1999 Special Executive Stock Option Plan for their services rendered to that subsidiary.
 Mr. Scheel is a Vice President of Odetics and the President, Chief Executive Officer, and a director of Mariner.
 Mr. Thomas is a director of Odetics and the Chairman of the Board of Mariner.
 The promissory notes in the original principal amounts of \$180,000 and \$90,000 executed by Messrs.
 Scheel and Thomas, respectively, bear interest at a rate of 6.3% per annum, compounded semi-annually.
 The promissory notes are due and payable in May 2005.